School of BusinessBack To Top

 The School of Business shares with the rest of Manhattan College a commitment to the development and growth of each student.
 Inspired by Lasallian tradition, the mission of the School of Business is to prepare students from diverse backgrounds for the challenges that they will face as business and community leaders.
 The faculty of the School, as teachers, scholars and mentors, foster the development of the whole person by integrating a values-based education with current business theory, skills and practices.Back To Top

-The MBA program is open to all full-time undergraduate students at Manhattan College.
-Students are encouraged to apply during the Spring semester of their junior year as this will allow maximum flexibility in MBA course scheduling and give the applicant time to remedy any deficiencies in their application.
+Manhattan College students applying to the program should contact the MBA Program Director, Professor Marc Waldman (email@example.com, office 414 - De La Salle Hall).
+Students wishing to join the five-year program are encouraged to apply during the summer prior to their senior year as this will allow maximum flexibility in MBA course scheduling and give the applicant time to remedy any deficiencies in their application.
 Applications from seniors will be accepted.

 MBA Experiential Courses